hhaji/Applied-Machine-Learning/Projects/Readme.md

 # Course Project Resources:
 To bring together and apply the various topics covered in this course, you will work on a machine learning project.
 The goal of the project is to go through the complete knowledge discovery process to answer one or more questions you have about a topic of your own choosing.
 You will acquire the data, formulate a question (or questions) of interest, perform the data analysis, and communicate the results.
 Projects are programming assignments that cover the topic of this course.
 Any project is written by **[Jupyter Notebook](http://jupyter.org)**.
 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
 Furthermore, we can include **mathematical notation** within markdown cells of Jupyter Notebook using **LaTeX**.

-## Project Presentation
+## َUploading and Presentation of Project
-### Project Presentation in GitHub
+### Uploading Project in GitHub
 Students individually implement given assignments in recommended language (Python or R).
-Each Student should create his/her own folder inside of this folder (using pull request) containing his/her projects.
+Each Student should create his/her own folder inside of this folder (using pull request) and place his/her files in this folder.
 The name of each folder starts with the name of data followed by underline and it ends with the familyname of the student (NameOfData_Familyname).
 The folder should contain a Readme.md file in which any student should explain the result of his/her  analysis.